EmmaJane22/explorer-scouts/README.md

 * While producing the header containing the logo and nav links, I noticed that the logo was pushing the menu links out of alignment when the screen was resized.
 I decided to use a 'hamburger' menu instead and sourced a tutorial from https://getbootstrap.com/

 * During my middle mentor meeting, we realised the hero images were loading slowly, so I fixed this by reducing the image size and compressing the images using tinypng.com.
 The lower resolution hero images load much faster.

+* After running W3C html validator I discovered that the events.html page didn't display.
+This was fixed by adding in an end section tag which was missing.

 # Deployment